ShiyangZheng/ShiyangZheng.github.io/_pages/about.md

 - MA in Linguistics and Applied Linguistics, [Beijing Foreign Studies University](https://sinotefl.bfsu.edu.cn/), Beijing, China (2021-2024)
   - I was a member of the Language Cognition and Education Lab

-- BA in Teaching Chinese to Speakers of Other Languages, [Yan'an University](https://wgyxy.yau.edu.cn/), Sha'anxi, China (2016-2020)
+- BA in Teaching Chinese to Speakers of Other Languages, [Yan'an University](https://wgyxy.yau.edu.cn/), Shaanxi, China (2016-2020)

 Language background
 -------